 On October 22, the CPD assisted the Fort Collins Human Relations Commission with the Elder Abuse Summit.

 On Oct.
 16-17, the CPD assisted with the Net Zero Cities Symposium

 The CPD assisted the Poudre School District at four fourms to gather public input concerning the superintendent search.

 The new group of CPD student associates were trained on Saturday, August 25th at the Tamasag Retreat Center to prepare for the fall semester.

 Working with the Fort Collins Senior Center and the Community Foundation of Northern Colorado, the CPD is hosting Growing Older in Fort Collins – Silver Tsunami As a Golden Opportunity, a series of public forums focused on our community's response to the changing demographics as the Baby Boomers enter retirement.
 The initial event was held on Thursday, Nov.
 10, a second on March 1, and a third meeting on April 17, and the final meeting on June 20 at the Senior Center.

 We continue to work with Embrace Northern Colorado and the PSD Think Tank.

-We held our five CPD Community Public Deliberation Workshop in March 2012 in Fort Collins.
+We held our sixth CPD Community Public Deliberation Workshop in April 2013 in Fort Collins.
 This free all-day workshop provided participants with a background on the concept of deliberation, as well the practical skills to convene and facilitate public forums, particularly forums using the National Issues Forum material.
-If you are interested in attending our next workshop (scheduled for April 6, 2013), email Martin Carcasson at (970) 491-5628 or email@example.com
+If you are interested in attending our next workshop (scheduled for summer 2014), email Martin Carcasson at (970) 491-5628 or email@example.com